Effective generation for foliated surfaces: results and applications: Adjoint MMP

-We recall that the canonical model of a surface foliation, in the sense of \cite{McQuillan08}, is not in general a projective surface, but is only an algebraic surface, owing to the presence of cusp type singularities arising from the contraction of elliptic Gorenstein leaves (e.g.l.s) to points.
+Corollary~\ref{cor_can_model} marks a notable difference with the theory of the MMP for the canonical divisor of general type foliations with canonical singularities.
+We recall that the canonical model of a surface foliation, in the sense of \cite{McQuillan08}, is not necessarily projective, owing to the presence of cusp type singularities arising from the contraction of elliptic Gorenstein leaves (e.g.l.s) to points.
 We emphasize that the $\epsilon$-\acanonical model, by contrast, is always projective and does not contract any e.g.l.s to points.